VAT hike saga: IRR poll finds that ANC lost support amid budget speech drama

 "The ANC is seen no longer as a positive partner in the Government of National Unity (GNU), but an arrogant, dominant partner that seeks to position the GNU as a continuation of ANC-only governance."

-The Democratic Alliance previously accused the ANC of making decisions as if it were still in power, despite the country being run by a coalition government.
+The DA previously accused the ANC of making decisions as if it were still in power, despite the country being run by a coalition government.

 What you need to know about the budget speech saga